issta23cdt2023/MultiPerspectiveCodeCloneEval/readme.md

 - cross: 0 | 1 | 2 | 3, choose a code abstract level
 - cuda: cuda device
 ### Command
-for every model, you can use command like `python train.py --dataset gcj --split random0 --cross 1 --cuda 0` to train a model in specified evaluation perspective
+For every model, you can use command like `python train.py --dataset gcj --split random0 --cross 1 --cuda 0` to train a model in specified evaluation perspective
 ### Dependency
-the run enviroment for every model is different, you can use `conda env` or `virtual env`to organize the enviroments, the detail enviroment is as follow:
+The run enviroment for every model is different, you can use `conda env` or `virtual env`to organize the enviroments, the detail enviroment is as follow:
 ##### ASTNN
 pytorch == 1.9.0 + cuda10.2
 javalang == 0.13.0